davmre/sigvisa/README.txt

-- Load the data in a mysql database: copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql
+- Load the data in a mysql database: copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql Also, run netvisa.sql to load the tables to store results

 - Next, compile the sources by calling "python setup.py build_ext --inplace"